0xrh0d4m1n/0xrh0d4m1n.github.io/docs/pages/writeups/htb/codify.md

 users
 tickets
 Joe WilliamsLocal setup?I use this site lot of the time.
 Is it possible to set this up locally?
 Like instead of coming to this site, can I download this and set it up in my own computer?
 A feature like that would be nice.open
-Tom HanksNeed networking modulesI think it would be better if you can implement a way to handle network-based stuff.
+Tom HanksNeed networking modulesI think it would be better if you can implement a way to handle networking-based stuff.
 Would help me out a lot.
 Thanks!open
 ```

 Great progress, a hash with an username `joshua` which is in our `/etc/passwd`, let's crack it